kgisl/makesite/content/blog/2020-12-20-become-yourself.md

 W```i```N the i in the middle stands for quantum ```I```mprovement
 SM```i```LE the i in the middle stands for focused intense  ```I```nvolvement

-Become involved to improve to innovate for a better future for yourself, your team and your organisation.
+Become intensely involved to improve to innovate for a better future for yourself, your team and your organisation.

 BECOMEing you is all about - Behavior (intensely habits driven not mind driven); Commitment (focused on closing out on high pressure short term goals made to your mentors) and Environment (energize yourself, and surround yourself with people who will energize you).